ChicaGo Dash: Tickets

-One-way ChicaGo Dash tickets are $8.00.
-Riders can also buy 10-ride passes ($70.00) and monthly passes ($230.00).
-Monthly passes are sold based on the calendar month.
-Tickets can be purchased at the Village Station before departures or on the bus (using exact change only).
-The ChicaGo Dash accepts Visa, MasterCard, WageWorks, FTA FareChecks, and personal checks.
+As of September 1, 2022, one-way ChicaGo Dash tickets are $9.00.
+Riders can also buy round-trip tickets ($18.00), 10-ride passes ($80.00), and monthly passes ($250.00), with the latter based on the calendar month.
+One-way tickets may be purchased on the bus (using exact change only), with the additional options available through the "Token Transit" mobile app; accepted payment methods include Visa, MasterCard, American Express, WageWorks, RTA Transit Benefits, personal checks, and most commuter benefits debit cards.